 Selling a vehicle privately, or registering your vehicle in another state

-If you’re selling or disposing a vehicle, you need to let RMS know as soon as possible by submitting a Notice of Disposal.
+If you’re selling or disposing a vehicle, you need to let TfNSW know as soon as possible by submitting a Notice of Disposal.

 If you’re moving interstate, check with your new state’s vehicle registration agency to learn how to make the transfer.

 There are only some circumstances under which you can cancel your CTP Green Slip, including the de-registering of the vehicle and Unused Green Slip.
-You’ll need to supply a confirmation of cancellation letter from the RMS.
+You’ll need to supply a confirmation of cancellation letter from the TfNSW.
 If you purchased CTP from GIO, call us on 13 10 10 (Mon-Fri 8am-6pm, Sat 8am-4pm AEST) for more information.

 Renewing your registration and CTP Insurance